Your IP:

 Update your software

 Installing the latest updates helps you avoid security flaws, system weaknesses, and other vulnerabilities that often result in hacks or private data leaks.
 So make sure to keep your Apple device, OS, and other programs (including Siri and other apps that use your microphone) up-to-date at all times.
-Also, remember to create strong passwords and enable two-factor authentication where required.
+Also, remember to create strong passwords and enable two-factor authentication on your iPhone, Mac, or any other Apple device you use.

 Use a VPN

-A virtual private network (VPN) is a powerful tool that protects your private information and avoid various security risks, from iPhone viruses and spyware to public Wi-Fi threats and phishing attacks.
-A VPN masks your real IP address and covers your personal data (including messages, emails, and Google requests) with strong end-to-end encryption.
-It prevents snoopers, hackers, and other third parties from spying on your online activities.
+A virtual private network (VPN) is an advanced tool that keeps your personal information secure and prevents a range of security threats, including iPhone viruses and spyware, public Wi-Fi attacks in coffee shops, hotels, or airports, and phishing scams.
+VPN hides your actual IP address and encrypts the personal information (messages, emails, and Google requests) with robust end-to-end encryption.
+It blocks the snoopers, hackers and other third parties that may spy on your online activities.

 But note that not all VPNs are equally safe and effective.
 Free services often appear to be too weak to protect your personal information.
 Moreover, some of them turn out to be fake programs that collect and sell your data.
 So it’s recommended to choose a reputable VPN service provider that offers the essential security features and follows a transparent No Logs policy (doesn’t collect your connection and activity details).